benben6515/weather-app/README.md

     - tailwind
     - svg
   - Back-End
-    - node
+    - server: node + vite server
-    - express : proxy server, rate limit.
+    - express : proxy server, rate limit ...
-    - deploy : heroku (but meet some tech problem)
+    - deploy : heroku

 - Check list
   - [x] 1.
 Please use one of React / Vue / Svelte / Ember / Angular to implement the web application (We use React mostly).